 Your Scorecard Review should be an affirmation of everything discussed weekly in One-On-Ones.
 There should be no surprises or misalignments.
-If both of you have been communicating well over the last 90 days the Scorecard Review should take less than an hour of both of your time.
-If it is taking longer, or there is misalignment in the scorings, it could be indicative of a communication problem that you both need to work on during your One-On-Ones over the next 90 days.
+If both you and your Team Leader have been communicating well over the last 90 days the Scorecard Review should take less than an hour of both of your time.
+If it is taking longer, or there is misalignment in the scorings, it could be indicative of a communication problem that you both need to work on during your One-On-Ones.

 You track and record your Scorecard Review in your Scorecard & One-On-One document.
 If you are completing your first Scorecard Review, or if you want to use the latest spreadsheet version for your Scorecard Review, make a copy of the Scorecard Review spreadsheet and rename it for you, or if you already have the spreadsheet and have completed prior reviews in it simply add 2 columns to the left of your last review and copy the previous 2 columns from the last review into these two new columns and then update all green cells as per the following: